You Face Jail Time Even for a First Offense

 Make no mistake.
 You face challenging legal concerns for a drunken driving charge, especially as a repeat offender.
-A DUI lawyer could be the only thing standing between you and as much as seven years in jail.
+Our Montgomery County DUI lawyers could be the only thing standing between you and as much as seven years in jail.

 Depending on your blood alcohol content (BAC), a first-time offense could result in up to six months in jail, with fines as high as $5,000.
 But, if you're a repeat offender, the consequences are even more severe.